 Mark as reviewed or not reviewed

-Once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
-This indicates that you have reviewed the conflict but do not want to choose a replacement option at this time.
+With branch versioning, once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
 You can keep track of which features in the list you have reviewed because those marked as reviewed are no longer shown in bold.

 If you decide you want to come back to a feature conflict later, you can right-click the ObjectID in the Conflicts list and click Mark as not reviewed.
 This causes the feature to show in bold again.

 When you resolve conflicts, you are deciding which representation of the features and attributes you want to keep.
-Regardless of what version you opted to reconcile in favor of—the target or your edited version—you can specify which representation to keep: either the prereconcile representation (how it appeared in your version before reconciliation), conflict representation (how it appears in changes made by another editor), or common ancestor representation (how the feature or attribute is in the target version).
+Regardless of what version you opted to reconcile in favor of—the target or your edited version—you can specify which representation to keep: either the current representation (how it appeared in your version before reconciliation), target representation (how it appears in changes made by another editor), or common ancestor representation (how the feature or attribute is in the target version).

-There are five different replacement options you can use to resolve conflicts:
+There are four different replacement options you can use to resolve conflicts:

 - Attribute replacement:

 This occurs at the field level.
-If there are conflicts in attributes, you can replace just the attribute value in the current version with one from either the prereconcile, conflict, or common ancestor representation.
+If there are conflicts in attributes, you can replace just the attribute value in the current version with one from either the current, target, or common ancestor representation.
 To do this, right-click the attribute in conflict and click the option you want from the menu.

 - Feature replacement:

 This occurs at the row level.
-You can replace an entire feature with the representation of the feature in the prereconcile, conflict, or common ancestor version.
+You can replace an entire feature with the representation of the feature in the current, target, or common ancestor version.
 This means any fields in conflict will be replaced.